0

 German:Daß nun aber ein Kerl, der mit ledigen Postpferden, oder auf einem losen Karrengaul, die engen Gassen einer volkreichen Stadt durchreitend, oder gar neben den Thieren hergehend, mit einer klafterlangen Peitsche aus Leibeskräften unaufhörlich klatscht, nicht verdiene, sogleich abzusitzen, um fünf aufrichtig gemeinte Stockprügel zu empfangen, Das werden mir alle Philanthropen der Welt, nebst den legislativen, sämmtliche Leibesstrafen, aus guten Gründen, abschaffenden Versammlungen, nicht einreden.

-Text imported from Wikipedia article "Alte Brücke (Frankfurt)" and modified on 20 April 2020 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Alte Brücke (Frankfurt)" and modified on April 20, 2020 according to the CC-BY-SA 4.0 International license.

 Participants